-The policy framework includes, in particular, minimum accountabilities for the management of gifts, benefits and hospitality.
-These minimum accountabilities are binding under the Instructions supporting the Standing Directions of the Minister for Finance 2016.
+In 2016, the VPSC set minimum accountabilities in the Gifts, Benefits and Hospitality Policy Framework.
+The minimum accountabilities are binding under Instruction 3.4.11 of the Instructions supporting the Standing Directions of the Minister for Finance 2016.

 Conflicts of interest

-The Victorian community trusts that public sector employees will perform their duties impartially and with integrity.
-Accepting gifts could give rise to the impression that an employee will favour a particular person or organisation when making decisions or taking action.
+The Victorian community trusts that public officials will perform their duties impartially and with integrity.
+Accepting gifts could give rise to the impression that a public official will favour a particular person or organisation when making decisions or taking action.